linhaobuaa/IJOC.2022.0155/README.md

 ## Support

-For support in using this software, submit an [issue](https://github.com/linhaobuaa/IJOC.2022.0155/issues/new).
+For support in using this software, please submit an [issue](https://github.com/linhaobuaa/IJOC.2022.0155/issues/new).